 - If there are gaps in IDs at the source (for example, no item with ID 30), you will need to delete the items in the destination in order to have the same gaps (so in my example, delete the item with ID 30).

-- Select all the items and click Excel -> Export -> Export Now to export all the items to an Excel file.
+- Select all the items and click Export metadata.

 - Create a new column (single line of text) in the destination list called Old ID (or another preferred name).

 - Map the ID column from the source to that new Old ID column through the map properties option.